holoviz/param/README.rst

 `PyPI <http://pypi.python.org/pypi/param>`_, and can be installed via ``pip install --user param``, ``pip install param``, or ``easy_install param``.

-More recent changes can be obtained by cloning the `git repository <https://github.com/ioam/param>`_.
+More recent changes can be obtained by cloning the git repository.